AlexBocken/AVL/README.md

 ## How to use/import

 You can easily import this deck via either the avilable `AVL.apkg` or CrowdAnki.
 (Information for the latter see below)
+The apkg files can be found in the ['Releases' section](https://github.com/AlexBocken/AVL/releases) of this github.

 I'm using Anki as my vocab program with the Addon [CrowdAnki](https://github.com/Stvad/CrowdAnki) to export in a diff-friendly json-file.
 You can easily add it to your Anki setup via the code given on [its AnkiWeb page](https://ankiweb.net/shared/info/1788670778).